Search element - Quick search bar

 Breastfeeding and smoking or vaping

-It's safer to breastfeed than formula-feed your baby if you smoke.
+It's important to breastfeed your baby if you smoke.

 smoking

-Babies exposed to second-hand smoke or vapour have a higher risk of chest infections, asthma and sudden infant death syndrome (SIDS).1 Breastmilk contains important factors that help babies fight these illnesses so breastfeeding helps protect your baby from the harmful effects of cigarette smoke.2,3
+Breastfeeding helps protect your baby from the harmful effects of smoking.3,4 Babies exposed to cigarette smoke or vapour have a higher risk of chest and ear infections, asthma and sudden infant death syndrome (SIDS).5 Breastmilk contains important factors that help babies fight these illnesses.

 If you smoke or vape